Ethical Corporation is now Reuters Events - LEARN MORE

 Global drinks giant Bacardi has developed an alternative approach to sustainability reporting.
 It uses new metrics and methodologies, based on management accounting, to derive more precise results, measuring performance and progress against environmental and sustainability targets.

-Stephen Harvey, global environmental director for Bacardi, says: “The Bacardi Environmental Sustainability Tracking method is an accounting metric.
+Stephen Harvey, global environmental director for Bacardi, says: “The Bacardi Environmental Sustainability Tracking [Best] method is an accounting metric.
 It is a robust method for accurately measuring operational efficiency.
 Conventional measures cannot do this.”

 “Best, however, does not rely on qualitative judgments on the monetary value of natural resources and environmental impacts.
 Best applies fundamental accounting principles to measuring sustainable progress, and in so doing eliminates misleading distortional effects such as outsourcing, divestments and changes in product mix.”